F-I-D-O/Manuals/manuals/LaTeX/LaTeX workflow.md

 ### MikTeX
 The installation of MikTeX is straightforward.
-After the installation, do not forget to add the MikTeX bin dir to `PATH`.

 MikTeX installs all the required packages on the fly, so there is no need to install them manually.

 The only thing that we need to do manually is to install [Perl](https://www.perl.org) which is needed for the [latexmk](https://mg.readthedocs.io/latexmk.html) tool.
 There are two Perl distributions for Windows: [ActivePerl](https://www.activestate.com/products/perl/) and [Strawberry Perl](https://strawberryperl.com).
 This LaTeX toolchain has been only tested with Strawberry Perl.

-The installation of Strawberry Perl is straightforward: there is an executable installer, and the `PATH` variable is set automatically.
+The installation of Strawberry Perl is straightforward: there is an executable installer.
+Do not forget to add it to the `PATH` variable.

+Do not forget to restart VSCode after the installation of MikTeX and Perl.

 ### Tinytex